 Unlike some cities, Miami Gardens isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Miami Gardens are a mix of both white- and blue-collar jobs.
-Overall, Miami Gardens is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Miami Gardens who work in office and administrative support (15.79%), sales jobs (11.70%), and law enforcement and fire fighting (6.04%).
+Overall, Miami Gardens is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Miami Gardens who work in office and administrative support (13.80%), sales jobs (10.13%), and food service (5.93%).

 Miami Gardens has a lot of people who ride the bus to and from work.
 In fact, for its size, Miami Gardens has quite a high level of public transit users.
 Miami Gardens’s need for inexpensive transportation options for its citizens is quite high.

-The percentage of adults in Miami Gardens with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.10% of adults in Miami Gardens have a bachelor's degree or advanced degree.
+The citizens of Miami Gardens are slightly less educated than the national average of 21.84% for the average city or town: 15.41% of adults in Miami Gardens have a bachelor's degree or advanced degree

-Miami Gardens is a very ethnically-diverse city.
+Miami Gardens is an extremely ethnically-diverse city.
 The people who call Miami Gardens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miami Gardens residents report their race to be Black or African-American, followed by White.
 Miami Gardens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.17% of the city’s residents.
+People of Hispanic or Latino origin account for 28.34% of the city’s residents.
 Important ancestries of people in Miami Gardens include Haitian, Jamaican, Bahamian, African, and Trinidadian and Tobagonian.

 The most common language spoken in Miami Gardens is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.